mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 connections are rather tenuous, often by way of someone assumed to be a lover or a distant relative of some member of the Plankwell or Alkhalikoi families.
-Claims that would be dismissed as over- stretched elsewhere are readily accepted by members of the social elite and those who wish to join it.
+Claims that would be dismissed as over-stretched elsewhere are readily accepted by members of the social elite and those who wish to join it.
 There is a game to be played in the upper echelons of Rhylanor’s society and those who do not